Mahayana Buddhism and Twenty-first Century Civilization (Harvard University, USA, 1993)

 Thou matest Time, smilest content at Death,

-And fillest, swellest full the vastness of Space.
-24
+And fillest, swellest full the vastnesses of Space.

 The “greater self” elucidated in Mahayana Buddhism is another expression for the kind of openness and expansiveness of character that embraces the sufferings of all people as one’s own, always seeking amidst the realities of human society ways of alleviating the pain, and augmenting the happiness, of others.
 I am convinced that only the solidarity of such natural human nobility will break down the isolation of the modern “self,” opening horizons of new hope for civilization.

 As individuals, it is the dynamic, vital stirrings of this greater self that will enable each of us to experience both life and death with equal delight.